 Efforts to mitigate and adapt to climate change can also produce opportunities for BHP, for example through resource efficiency and cost savings, and building resilience along the supply chain to support business continuity.

-A broader discussion of our climate-related risk factors and risk management approach is provided as part of our climate-related disclosures in our Annual Report, which are aligned with the recommendations of the Financial Stability Board’s Task Force on Climate-related Financial Disclosures (TCFD).
+A broader discussion of our climate-related risk factors and risk management approach is provided as part of our climate-related disclosures in our Annual Report and in the BHP Climate Change Report 2020, which is aligned with the recommendations of the Financial Stability Board’s Task Force on Climate-related Financial Disclosures (TCFD).

 We have previously published two climate-related portfolio analysis reports, which described how we have used scenario analysis to evaluate the resilience of our portfolio to both an orderly and a more rapid transition to a 2o world.
 In the BHP Climate Change Report 2020, we describe our latest portfolio analysis, including four scenarios: Central Energy View and Lower Carbon View which we use as inputs to our planning cases; a non-linear, higher temperature Climate Crisis scenario and a 1.5°C Paris-aligned scenario.